Skip to Main Content

 Auto title loans are typically short-term loans secured by the title to your vehicle.
 Your car acts as collateral for the loan, which means the lender can seize your car if you fail to repay.
 But title loan terms, APRs, and loan amounts vary significantly depending on your state laws.
 In some states, maximum finance charges may equate to triple-digit APRs or be uncapped.
 Repayment terms are typically less than one year and could be as short as one month.
 But years-long loans may be available in some states.

-Though title loans are typically no-credit-check loans, lenders may run a credit check for longer-term installment loans secured by your vehicle.
+Title loans typically don't require a credit check, but some lenders may run a credit check for longer-term installment loans secured by your vehicle.

 Pawnshop loans